Terry returns to the UK and gets some disappointing news.

 "You'd better get a move on then.
 They're getting married in June. "

 "June!
 That's ridiculous.
 How the hell can they get married in June?"
-I shook my head and looked over to Bob's bed.
+He shook his head and looked over to Bob's bed.
 "What time will that shitbag be in?"

 "Terrific, ter bloody rific."
-I shook my head again and then looked at Mark, trying to force a smile.
-"Oh well, who gives a shit anyway," I said, though I fooled neither my self nor Mark.
+Terry shook his head again then looked at Mark, trying to force a smile.
+"Oh well, who gives a shit anyway," he said, though he fooled neither himself nor Mark.
 "Have you got some Coke to go with this Bacardi?
 I'm getting pissed off drinking it neat."

 "No, but Jock will have some."